jgkawell/galactus/tools/gctl/README.md

 ## How to install

-First make sure you have Go 1.19 installed.
+First make sure you have go 1.21 installed.
 Then run `go install` from this directory.

 ## How to use